 But that’s not what I want to talk about: they showed a few clips from Capote.
 The hitherto underrated Philip Seymour Hoffman won the Best Actor award.
 He looked very cool and I don’t think he understood any of Stephen Fry’s jokes.
 In fact, I doubt any of the Americans in the audience understood them: they sounded as if they’d been written by whoever writes Humphrey Lyttelton’s text in I’m Sorry I Haven’t a Clue so they were very British and rather surreal.
 George Clooney, William H. Macy et al. smiled politely but looked more bemused than amused.

-I remember reading In Cold Blood when I was young – after seeing the film, I think – and being bowled over by the writing.
+I remember reading In Cold Bloodwhen I was young – after seeing the film, I think – and being bowled over by the writing.
 What I didn’t know at the time was that Truman Capote had been smitten with one of the murderous psychopaths and actually developed a close relationship with him.
 Just like those women who write love letters to men on Death Row.

+What is that about?
+Is it always women who can’t manage to attract ‘ordinary’ men?
+Is it just the thrill of dealing with dangerous people?
+Do they believe they can 'save' those hardened criminals?
+They are deluded, of course.
 On the one hand, you have women stuck with men who beat them up and who would dearly like to be free of them, and, on the other, women who seek out men who very often embarked on their murderous careers by beating women up.
 It’s totally beyond me.

 I wonder what message it gives to men in general.